josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/FirstSteps.md

 # First steps WORK IN PROGRESS!!!

 - delete non required extensions/packages from app/composer.json
-- delete extConf settings in AdditinonalConfiguration of extensions which you deleted in the previous step
+- delete extConf settings in AdditionalConfiguration of extensions which you deleted in the previous step
 - composer install
 - Set correct sitename (`~AdditionalConfiguration.php::8`)
 - Set default email (`~AdditionalConfiguration.php::9`)